 Reach and Audiences

-In 2008, the National Council for Behavioral Health brought Mental Health First Aid to the U.S. As of June 2013, more than 100,000 persons in communities across the country have been trained as Mental Health First Aiders through a network of 3,000 certified instructors.
+In 2008, the National Council for Behavioral Health brought Mental Health First Aid to the U.S. As of December 2013, more than 140,000 persons in communities across the country have been trained in Mental Health First Aid through a network of 3,000 certified instructors.

-Mental Health First Aid has been taught to a variety of audiences, including: health, human services, and social workers; employers and business leaders; faith community leaders; college and university staff and faculty; law enforcement and public safety officials; veterans and family members; persons with mental illness-addictions and their families; and the general public.
-New York, Philadelphia, Washington, DC and other major cities and counties have adopted Mental Health First Aid as a proven strategy to engender healthier communities by training large groups of public health and public safety workers, government and social services staff, and other
+Mental Health First Aid has been taught to a variety of audiences, including: health, human services, and social workers; employers and business leaders; faith community leaders; college and university staff and faculty; law enforcement and public safety officials; veterans and family members; persons with mental illness-addictions and their families; and other caring citizens.

 Certified instructors teach the program in communities across the United States.
 To find a course or contact an instructor in your area, visit www.MentalHealthFirstAid.org.